decidim-ice/decidim-module-decidim_awesome/README.md

 **This in beta status, we do not accept any responsibility for breaking anything.
 Feedback is appreciated though.**

+## Why this plugin?

+At Platoniq, we like to explore and combine open tools for enriching democracy in many levels.
+And also for organizations or companies, not only governments.
+Currently we are working very closely with the team behind [Decidim](https://decidim.org) because we believe that it is a great software.

+However in Platoniq we have this slogan: "Democracy is fun if you take it seriously" (feel free to ask for T-shirts 😉).
+And, let's face it, sometimes we feel that Decidim lacks a bit of the "fun" part so we created this.
+Because Decidim is awesome and so is this!

 ## Usage

+Read the [CHANGELOG](CHANGELOG.md) for Decidim compatibility.

 DecidimAwesome is a module that hacks Decidim in order to provide more features or improve some aspects of it.